lynkos/grovers-algorithm/README.md

      ```
      python -m ensurepip --upgrade
      ```
-     * If you already have pip, make sure you have the latest version
+     * If you already have pip, ensure you have the latest version
      ```
      pip install --upgrade pip
      ```